cgarciaarano/homelab/ansible/README.md

 dev run ansible target -m ping
 ```

-There's a key pair to avoid password prompts.
+There's a key pair without passphrase to avoid password prompts.
 The public key is copied to `target` when the image is created, but the ansible private key is mounted on the container.
 If want to change it, just generate another key pair and substitute the current pair. **WARNING**: It uses `root` to connect, so it should't be used in production.

 To discard all changes done on `target`, just destroy the environment and start it again (`restart` only stops and restarts the containers, so the volumes are preserved):